alexbarton/backup-script/README.md

  * *btrfs*:
    All generations are btrfs subvolumes and named after the date and time.
  * *ZFS*:
-   All generations are ZFS filesystems.
-Latest generation is named `current`, olders are links to the ZFS snapshot directories.
+   All generations are ZFS file systems.
+Latest generation is named `current`, elders are links to the ZFS snapshot directories.

 The latest snapshot is always reachable using a symlink named `latest` inside the system directory.